How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Introduction and main results

 \subsection{Main results}

 We are now in a position to state our main results.
 Their proofs can be found in Sections \ref{sec:add_mart} and \ref{sec:travelling}.
-We begin with results on the speed of the right-most particle of o/oBBM, for both variants I and II.
+We begin with results on the speed of the rightmost particle of on/off BBM, for both model variants I and II.
+Recall the definition of $\lambda^*$, $\mu^*$, $ \tilde \lambda^*$ and $\tilde \mu^*$ from the previous section.

-\begin{thm}[Speed of rightmost particles] Let $\lambda^*$ and $\tilde \lambda^*$ be the minima of the speed functions as defined in Proposition \ref{prop:speed_function}.
-Let $(R_t)_ {t\geq 0}$ and $(\tilde R_t)_ {t\geq 0}$ be the stochastic processes describing the position of the rightmost particle of on/off branching Brownian motion $(M_t)$ dual to model variant I, and $(\tilde M_t)$ dual to model variant II, started each with a single active particle in $0$, i.e.\ $M_0=\tilde M_0=(0, \boldsymbol{a})$.
-Then, we have, almost surely,
+\begin{thm}[Speed of rightmost particles] Let $(R_t)_ {t\geq 0}$ and $(\tilde R_t)_ {t\geq 0}$ be the stochastic processes describing the position of the rightmost particle of on/off branching Brownian motion $(M_t)_{t \geq 0}$ dual to model variant I, and $(\tilde M_t)_{t \geq 0}$ dual to model variant II, each started with a single (active or dormant) particle.
+Then we have, almost surely,

 \end{thm}